jeaye/blog.jeaye.com/_drafts/2016-02-16-clojurescript.md

 [ClojureScript](https://github.com/clojure/clojurescript) uses the [Google Closure](https://developers.google.com/closure/?csw=1) compiler, which not only mangles and minifies code, but also inlines functions and removes dead code.
-Still, every extra KB your application weighs is distributed to every user who wants to download it.
+Still, every extra KB in your application is distributed to every user who wants to use it.
 So how can we make it even smaller?

 When looking to shrink the client-side source for [safepaste](https://safepaste.org/), a security-conscious paste site, I looked a